 ABOUT concise tibetan art book

-Published in 1987 by Pema Namdol Thaye when he was just twenty years old, the artist envisioned the need for a definite guide - Concise Tibetan Art Book - as a means of preserving the extraordinary art form of Tibetan iconography.
+Published in 1987 by Pema Namdol Thaye when he was just twenty years old.
+The artist envisioned Concise Tibetan Art Book as a means of preserving the extraordinary art form of Tibetan iconography.

 Concise Tibetan Art Book is the first publication of traditional celestial measurements in the Nyingma tradition ever to be produced in printed format.

 Based on the great Mipham Rinpoche's compilation of line measurements (tigse) from the 19th century (derived from ancient Buddhist texts - both Sutras and Tantras), Pema Namdol shares a wealth of knowledge passed on to him by his artistic and spiritual mentor, the Ven.
 Lama Tsarak Gonpo Tenzing Rinpoche.

 Written in Tibetan with an English translation, this 276 page hardcover book includes a forward by His Holiness Mindrolling Trichen Rinpoche (then head of the Nyingma sect of Tibetan Buddhism), and an introduction by Pema Namdol on the origin of Buddhist art and the history of Tibetan and Bhutanese art.